Pingdom Check

 Birdwatching in West Iceland and the Westfjords

 Arnarstapi Rocky arches meet nesting seabirds at this quintessential beauty spot on the southern side of the Snæfellsnes peninsula.
-This unique geographical landscape serves as both a stage and a sanctuary for nesting seabirds such as the kittiwake, Arctic tern and fulmar.
+This unique landscape serves as both a stage and a sanctuary for nesting seabirds such as the kittiwake, Arctic tern and fulmar.

 Látrabjarg Venturing to the rugged reaches of Iceland’s westernmost point leads you to Látrabjarg.
 This hotspot is home to one of Europe’s grandest bird cliffs, and the unrivaled puffin paradise puts on a breathtaking spectacle.